Prashant142/Todo/README.md

 ## Features

-- Creat and delete todo items
+- Create and delete todo items
 - Mark items as complete or incomplete
 - Persist data with MongoDB and Mongoose